 Examine the mound up close.
 There will be holes in the side of it for termites to come and go.
 The large standing mounds are perfect for anteaters and aardvarks to pull apart and dine on the hard-working termites inside.

 Knock down a small portion of the mound; evident inside will be the makings of a little city, with water transported around the mound from area to area by the industrious termites.
-These are not mounds found in the average yard, but are located in arid places such as Australia or the African savanna.
+These aren't mounds found in the average yard, but are located in arid places such as Australia or the African savanna.

 Termite Mound Attached to a Tree